-Dates Module Readings/videos/material (see M, W, and F symbols for due dates) Note: Lectures dates correspond to the class periods when slides will be live recorded (viewing the slides before class and/or watching the recordings after are supplemental) Assignments (always due Sun @ midnight, but I recommend completing them after class on Fridays if not completed by then) SA = short answer DP = discussion post SC = scaffolding activity PART I OUR GLOBAL ECONOMY MOD 1: 8/23 - 8/28 What is Economic and Social Geography?
+Dates Module Readings/videos/material (see M, W, and F symbols for due dates) Assignments (always due Sunday @ midnight) SA = short answer DP = discussion post PART I OUR GLOBAL ECONOMY MOD 1: 8/22 - 8/27 What is Economic and Social Geography?
 Lectures: What is Geography?
 (F) Readings: Syllabus (W) Dictionary of Human Geography: space, scale, place, territory (F) "The sugar that saturates the American diet has a barbaric history as the 'white gold' that fueled slavery" in the NYT (Muhammad, 2019) (F) SA1: Use the example of Domino Sugar's Chalmette Refinery to apply the concepts of an "absolute" and "relational space"?
 Be sure to include the roles of people, sugar cane, and capital.
 DP1: Identify a space you are familiar with and use all four dimensions discussed in class (location, territory, place, and scale) to practice analyzing space in both absolute and relational terms.
-MOD 2: 8/29 - 9/4 The Colonial Roots of Our Global Economy Lectures: Patterns of Inequality (M) What is "The Economy"?
+MOD 2: 8/28 - 9/3 The Colonial Roots of Our Global Economy Lectures: Patterns of Inequality (M) What is "The Economy"?
 (M) De/colonization (W) Reading: The Economy: What Does it Mean?
-(Coe et al 2020) (M) Peer response 1: See prompt in Carmen SA2: How is inequality in Jamaica created today by the legacy of colonization?
+(Coe et al 2020) (M) SA2: How is inequality in Jamaica created today by the legacy of colonization?
 Be sure to address both specific